-More at the General Pharmaceutical Council, pharmacyregulation.org and Royal Pharmaceutical Society, rpharms.com.
+More at the General Pharmaceutical Council, pharmacyregulation.org, Royal Pharmaceutical Society, rpharms.com and studyinghealthcare.ac.uk.

 Pharmacy technicians prepare and supply medicines, including weighing out ingredients, counting tablets and measuring liquids.
-You must register with the General Pharmaceutical Council, gaining approved qualifications through on-the-job training, leading to an NVQ qualification at level 3 in pharmacy services or National Pharmacy Association gualification at level 3.
+You must register with the General Pharmaceutical Council, gaining approved qualifications through on-the-job training, leading to a level 3 qualification approved by the General Pharmaceutical Council or National Pharmacy Association qualification at level 3